Tamworth, New South Wales: Parks

 The many important parks in the town of Tamworth include Anzac Park, Bicentennial Park and The Tamworth Regional Botanic Gardens.
 The botanical gardens were established in 1995 and are run by the Tamworth Regional Council.
-Bicentennial Park is characterisd by its stagnant waters and high population of wild ducks.
+Bicentennial Park is characterised by its stagnant waters and high population of wild ducks.
 The gardens cover an area of 28 ha, 5 ha of which has been developed.
 The gardens conserve the flora of the region, as well as include flora and plant displays from various parts of Australia and the world.

 Heritage listings

 Tamworth has a number of heritage-listed sites, including: